About Sunday Streets Bayview/Dogpatch

 The Bayview and Dogpatch Sunday Streets route is served by MUNI and accessible by Caltrain.
 Parking near the route is not guaranteed, and we strongly encourage biking, walking, or taking public transportation to get to Sunday Streets when possible.

 MUNI: For trip planning and other Muni-related info, go to www.sfmta.com.
+Visit sfmta.com/alerts the week before the event for updated information on any MUNI lines that will be rerouted during the event.
 Bikes are allowed on front racks of buses.
 The Bayview and Dogpatch neighborhoods are served by the following MUNI lines:

 - T 3rd Street Line (Light Rail) to 4th St and King St, or to 3rd St stops between 22nd St and Quesada Ave